 Once you're approved for a loan, you have 90 days in order to decide on the final amount you want to borrow.
 Sixup encourages students to get a summer job or apply for scholarships in order to reduce their loan amount so that they don’t take on more debt than they need to.
 Once you decide on the final amount you want to borrow, the loan is finalized and they disperse the amount directly to your college.

-Sixup charges anywhere from 4.5% to 9.5% interest on their fixed or variable rate loans and provides loans in amounts between $2,500 in $15,000.
-They also charge an origination fee of 1% on their loans and offer only one term length of 10 years with repayment beginning six months after graduation.
+Sixup charges anywhere from 6.55% to 9.89% interest on their fixed or variable rate loans and provides loans in amounts between $2,500 in $15,000.
+They offer only one term length of 10 years with repayment beginning six months after graduation.

 While Sixup is a great financing option for low income students, there are a number of potential drawbacks.
-One of the cons of they only offer loans up to $15,000, which might be less than students need, and might mean that they will have to take out multiple private student loans from different sources.
-The fact that they charge an origination fee is also a drawback since many newer student loan companies are no longer charging origination fees.
+One of the cons is they only offer loans up to $15,000, which might be less than students need, and might mean that they will have to look for the best private student loans for their remaining needs.

 Sixup also targets a very limited market with their loans and so a lot of potential applicants will not be eligible.

-In addition to having limited criteria for the type of student they lend to, Sixup only provide loans to US residents of the following states who are attending a four-year colleges: Texas, Florida, North Carolina, Virginia, Oregon, Arkansas, Nebraska, New Mexico, and West Virginia.
+In addition to having limited criteria for the type of student they lend to, Sixup only provide loans to US residents of the following states who are attending a four-year colleges: Arkansas, California, Colorado, Connecticut, District of Columbia, Florida, Georgia, Massachusetts, Nebraska, New Hampshire, New Jersey, New Mexico, North Carolina, Oregon, Texas, Virginia, West Virginia, and Wisconsin.
 While those students can use their loan at any U.S. college, that limits how many students they can help.